jackbisceglia/battls/README.md

 # battls
 A Web App designed to allow users to poll their friends on any topic

-Written in Typescript, React, Go, and PostgreSQL
+Written in Typescript, React, Node, Express, and PostgreSQL

 ### Comments